Most Google tools are designed to do different things, but two of their products can seem like they’re identical: Google Local Finder and Google Maps.

 “Typically when I begin searches in Maps, I am seeing a broader area of results being served as well as categories of businesses.
 The results in the Local Finder are usually more specific and display more detail about the businesses.
 The Maps-based results are delivered in a manner that shows users desire discovery and browsing.
 This is different from the Local Finder in that these results tend to be more absolute and about Google pushing pre-determined businesses and information to be evaluated by the user.” – Krystal Taing, Rio SEO.

 Google Local Finder is part of Google local search, e.g. when someone types in “plumber in New York”, or “plumber near me”.
 It draws data from a range of sources including Google and third-party reviews, Google Business Profiles, and business websites.

 It’s seen when a user performs a standard Google search and then clicks on one of the local pack results.

 When Google Local Finder is open, it gives the user a map with multiple local business listings.
 These results cover pre-determined businesses, along with relevant information to be evaluated by the user.

-Google Maps also draws its ranking data from Google My Business content.
+Google Maps also draws its ranking data from Google Business Profile (formerly known as Google My Business) content.
 When it comes to rankings in Maps results, Google will place weight on the relevance, proximity, and prominence to the searcher.

 The overall appearance of Maps is similar to Local Finder with the primary difference being the area of coverage.
 Maps defaults to a much wider geographical area.